eellpp/pubScratchpad/general/poems/self/losses.md

 Never met a man
-who did not have a childhood—
+who wasn't a child
 It’s all gone.
 Yet we walk
 like nothing ain't lost.